Photo Credit - Dylan Monteith

 Our Learning Story

 George Elliot Secondary School serves the community of Lake Country.
-Our school has an enrollment population of approximately 960 students from grades 7 -12 with 104 staff members.
-We host international students from various countries around the world and partner with the Pursuit of Excellence Hockey Academy which brings us 100 students from across North America and beyond.
+Our school has an enrollment population of approximately 890 students from grades 8 -12 with approximately 100 staff members.
+We host international students from various countries around the world and partner with the RINK Hockey Academy which brings us 120 students from across North America and beyond.

 Summary of the 2019 – 2020 School Year